 Years ago I ran into plenty of nonprofits that firmly refused consignment, but that landscape has changed drastically.
 Many organizations don't realize they can use packages with no risk, and it's a turnkey package for the buyer, meaning the trip is ready to go and fulfilled by the provider.
 All they do is collect the profits.

 I'll recommend a few trips depending on the type of organization.
 New York packages are bestsellers, as are trips to wineries.
-Anything you can do that's a one-of-a-kind experience works great - bidders are wowed that items like tickets to The Masters are even available for them to buy.
+Anything you can do that's a one-of-a-kind experience works great - bidders are wowed that items like tickets to the Super Bowl are available for them to buy.

 Never underestimate capacity of buyers in the room.